Mazen20021/CTimer/README.md

 - .NET Framework: Version 8.0 or higher

 ## Installation
-It is a source Code You can Modify it or build it then run Or Run It From [Installer](https://github.com/Mazen20021/CTimer/blob/master/published.rar)
+It is a source Code You can Modify it or build it then run Or Install the application From [Installer](https://github.com/Mazen20021/CTimer/blob/master/published.rar)

 ## Usage